Modern Slavery Statement 2021

 Reed Global Limited is the ultimate holding company of the Reed Group, and RSR, ROL and RinP are its principal subsidiaries.
 These subsidiary companies operate in the UK, and provide a wide range of recruitment related services, including the following:

-- Recruitment services through a national branch network, outsourcing, HR consultancy, project delivery and screening through RSR;
+- Recruitment services through a national office network, outsourcing, HR consultancy, project delivery and screening through RSR;

 - Online recruitment services and distance learning courses through ROL; and